frdr-dfdr/frdr_docs/docs/en/describing_your_data.md

 * **this dataset is continued by**: The dataset is continued by the related resource.
 For example, the related resource is the next dataset in a chronological series of datasets, such as annual survey data.
 * **this dataset continues**: The dataset is a continuation of the related resource.
 For example, the related resource is the previous dataset in a chronological series of datasets, such as annual survey data.

+**Notes**: Any additional important information about the dataset.
+Notes can be used for information that is not covered by the other metadata fields, including information that is included in the README.
+For example:

+* Information about file structure, i.e. a high-level overview of the relationship between the folders/files in the dataset
+* Information about an instrument used to collect the data
+* Information about software that can be used to interpret the data
+* Information about a metadata schema or standard that was used to structure the data
+* Additional information about related items:
+    * Further explanation of a relationship between the dataset and an external item linked in the Related Identifier field, such as a software package or related dataset
+    * References to related items that do not have a URL or DOI, and therefore cannot be included in the “Related Identifier” field
+* Additional acknowledgements that are not covered by the Contributor or Funding Information fields
+* Additional notes for researchers who are re-using the dataset (for example, a request to contact the authors to discuss collaboration opportunities).

 ## Geographical Metadata

 **Geographic Coverage**: The geographic coverage of the dataset — i.e., the location(s) that the dataset is about.
 For each place name, enter as many fields as applicable to describe the location.
 Use [GeoNames](https://www.geonames.org/) for correct spelling of place names and avoid abbreviations.